Why Does My Cat Want to Go Outside?

 Outdoor Enclosures

 Outdoor enclosures are a great way to let your kitty roam while keeping her safe in the yard.
 Of course, cats are master escape artists, so make sure your fence is high enough and doesn’t have any holes or gaps.
+Alternatively, use a play tent like this one so your kitty can safely explore without escaping.

 How to Stop Your Cat from Wanting to Go Outside